IEEEBerkeley/web-151tapeout/index.md

         <!-- Topic -->
         <td style="text-align: left;">
             <b>SoC Verification </b><br><br>
-            Learn what it means to “verify” an SoC, with Rocket Chip as an example, both the "industry" and "academy" ways.
+            Learn what it means to “verify” an SoC, with Rocket Chip as an example, in research and industry.
         </td>
         <!-- Reference -->
         <td>